czhc/learning-move/NOTES.md

     * It may also fail to check complex code and requires specifications for smaller parts of the code to be added

 * Solidity has SMTChecker tool for `requires` and `asserts`.
 Move formal verification  enables the specification of more complex properties.
 The Move development environment includes a checker called the **Move Prover**.
 The Move Prover uses  [Satisfiability Modulo Theory](https://en.wikipedia.org/wiki/Satisfiability_modulo_theories) to prove specifications

+4. Move syntax

+* variables using `let` are immutable unless declared with `mut`, but same-name variables can be used for shadowing, so they have different values depending on the block of execution

+* Move does support negative integers (?) subtraction aborts of result is less than zero

+* Move supports casting `(x as u16)`

+* Move does not support overflow or underflow as a safety feature. additions will throw an error if the result is too large for the int type

+* Special type `address` and can be represented in hexadex `0x` or named addresses defined in the manifest

+* Conversions use `::`.
+Casting is explicit type coercion, while conversions use implicit conversion functions in the standard lib or compiler.
+Use casting for narrowing conversions or casting between known compatible types.